vkbo/novelWriter/docs/source/int_interface.rst

 Editing and Viewing Documents
 =============================

-To edit a document, double-click the file in the project tree, or press the :kbd:`Return` key while having it selected.
-This will open the file in the document editor.
+To edit a document, double-click it in the project tree, or press the :kbd:`Return` key while having it selected.
+This will open the document in the document editor.
 The editor uses a simplified markdown format.
 The format is described in the :ref:`a_ui_md` section below.
-The editor has a maximise button (activates :guilabel:`Focus Mode`) and a close button in the top-right corner.
+The editor has a maximise button (activates :guilabel:`Distraction Free Mode`) and a close button in the top-right corner.

 Any document in the project tree can also be viewed in parallel in a right hand side document viewer.
 To view a document, press :kbd:`Ctrl`:kbd:`R`, or select :guilabel:`View Document` in the